PaddlePaddle/PGL/examples/kddcup2021/WikiKG90M/README.md

-# N-OTE for WikiKG90M using PGL
+# NOTE for WikiKG90M using PGL

-The code is about [《N-OTE: Solution for KDD-Cup 2021 WikiKG90M-LSC》](./LSC.pdf).
+The code is about [《NOTE: Solution for KDD-Cup 2021 WikiKG90M-LSC》](./LSC.pdf).

 ## Installation Requirements